 Understanding the DPD function

 As you can see the image of the DPD is completely different from that of the Open Interest, just to show that the system has been exceeded several years ago and those who continue to follow it or explain it are making a colossal mistake: they forget the sellers!

 Let’s do an analysis on the Bank Of America title by reading the DPDs:

 Bullish trend that can be seen from the numerous orange columns (Put), with a weak resistance at the first Call level (gray column at 29.16) which grows at the second Call level (29.26) and also at the third (30.02).
 The resistance they offer will be weak as the relative strength, the money they have to spend, is at a lower level than the Put sellers.

 There are no doubts or interpretations, today the strategy that must be done on this title is bullish and the strikes involved in the strategy must take into account the movement of the lower price between 28.84 and 30.02.

 Note that the D.P.D. they no longer coincide with the exact strike like Open Interest but incorporate the prize that shifts the moment of intervention in defense.
 The strike 28 will be defended at 28.84 because the prize collected at the time of the sale was an average value of 28.84 – 28.00 = 0.84.

-The system of D.P.D. it is based on the Relative Strength, or rather on the relative strength that is opposed to exceeding the price level indicated by the asset.
+The system of D.P.D. is based on the Relative Strength, or rather on the relative strength that is opposed to exceeding of the price level indicated by the asset.
 For ease of interpretation three horizontal lines representing strength levels are represented.

-In the example below, we note that there is a resistance to the descent to an altitude of 21,129.03, confirmed by an even stronger one at 20870.78, while uphill there is a low relative strength support at 21628.03, while a stronger one is as always less than the downhill one at 22144.53.
+In the example below, we note that there is a resistance to the descent to altitude of 21,129.03, confirmed by an even stronger one at 20870.78, while uphill there is a low relative strength support at 21628.03, while a stronger one is as always less than the downhill one at 22144.53.

 The Refresh button